vidrovr-dev/sdk-python/docs/source/users.rst

 Creating, deleting, reading and updating user data
 --------------------------------------------------

-To interact with user information, you can use the vidrovr.resources.users.User object.
+To interact with user information, you can use the vidrovr.resources.users.User along with the UserModel data object.

+.. autopydantic_model:: vidrovr.resources.users.UserModel

 .. autofunction:: vidrovr.resources.users.User.delete